paul-hammant/tbd/content/vcs-features/index.md

 **Desirable VCS features, that is**

 To great degree Trunk Based Development possible on any Version Control System (VCS) that does atomic commits (spoiler: all do that came after CVS).
+Productivity and governance is what divides them though.

+## Productivity

-It turns out there are many productivity reasons that teams quit one technology and go to another.
+It turns out there are many
+productivity reasons that teams quit one technology and go to another.
 It does not matter whether the tool is commercial or open source.
 At least to its end users it does not.